skylarweaver/front-end-afa/src/pages/about.md

 templateKey: about-page
 section1:
   description1: >-
-    A 501(c)(3) nonprofit organization serving the community of people affected by the autoimmune skin disease Alopecia.
+    A 501(c)(3) nonprofit organization supporting children and adults living with Alopecia.
   heading1: Adventures for Alopecia
 section2:
   definition1: >
-    Alopecia areata is a common autoimmune skin disease, causing hair loss on the scalp, face and sometimes the entire body.
-In fact, it affects as many as 6.8 million people in the U.S. with a lifetime risk of 2.1%.
+    Alopecia areata is a common autoimmune skin disease, causing rapid hair loss on the scalp, face, and sometimes the entire body.
+6.8 million people in the U.S. are diagnosed with it, and an individual's lifetime risk of Alopecia is 2.1%.
   definition2: >
-    People of all ages, both sexes and all ethnic groups can develop alopecia areata at any time.
-It often first appears during childhood and can be different for everyone who has it.
+    People of all ages, both sexes, and all ethnic groups can develop Alopecia areata.
+It can first appear during childhood or adulthood, and though physically benign, Alopecia can have devastating effects on one’s mental, emotional, and social wellbeing.
   section: What is Alopecia?
   source: NAAF.org
 section3:
   belief1:
-    heading: heading
+    heading: Increased Support
     description: Men & women with Alopecia should feel comfortable without hair.
   belief2:
-    heading: heading
+    heading: Awarness & Education
     description: The public needs to be educated about Alopecia.
   belief3:
-    heading: heading
+    heading: More Research
     description: We need a treatment option that isn’t also detrimental to one’s health.
   section: We believe in…
 section4: